 - A high-level roadmap of changes for the duration of the project

-In this interactive session we will examine the questions below:
+In this interactive session we examined the questions below:

 - Where do I start?
 I have lots of problems in lots of areas, many dependent on each other

 - How do I get the facts to support my decisions?
 Possible options, possible costs, timeframes, roadmaps and resources?

 - How do I get everyone on board?
 What about the SMT, finance committee, board of trustees, and members or supporters?